SmashedFrenzy16/Flash-Paint-Program/README.md

 ## Requirements
 - ActionScript 3.0
-- Adobe Flash Player (works on 10.3 and above)
+- Adobe Flash Player (can be run on version 10.3, but 25+ recommended)

 ## Run